pubky/pubky-nexus/README.md

 ### Developing the homeserver watcher

-Run the pubky homeserver locally in testnet mode.
+Running the `/tests/` that require the homeserver does not require running a homeserver.
+However, running the playground or the `watcher.rs` binary does.
+This is how you can run a pubky homeserver locally in testnet mode.

-We are using `pubky` repo as a git submodule of `pubky-nexus` as `pubky` is still a private repository and the crates for the client and homeserver are not available.
+We are using `pubky` repo as a git submodule of `pubky-nexus`, given that `pubky` is still a private repository and the crates for the client and homeserver are not yet published.

 ```
 git submodule init